The application uses pop-ups, so you must disable any pop-up blockers. Click the button below to begin your application.

 Note to Medical and Graduate Students: Housing assignments are made in late May and through mid-July, as apartments become available.
 The chances for on-campus assignment are better when an early date of occupancy is requested.
 Most vacating apartments are available for occupancy mid-June to early July after graduating students and residents completing their education and training have vacated.

-Roommates are paired by request from applications when possible, or by considering the following factors: gender, applicant category (medical student, graduate student, or resident), class (first year, second year, etc.), and smoking or non-smoking preference.
+Roommates are paired by request from applications when possible, or by considering the following factors: gender, applicant category (medical student, graduate student, or resident), and class (first year, second year, etc.).

 Nursing assignments are made as per assignment schedule as directed by the Penn State College of Nursing.